-We are unable to return any supporting documents.
+We are unable to return any supporting documents so please send copies with your application and not originals.

 Your application will be appraised prior going to an approval panel.
 You will be notified within 5 working days of the outcome of the panel.
 Please DO NOT START WORK on your project prior to receiving written approval.